brucou/xstate-interpreter/README.md

 ### Description
 ### Semantics
 ### Contracts
-Don't use assign - this is already taken care of by the interpreter
+Best don't use assign - this is already taken care of by the interpreter However it still might work : to test !

 ### Examples